iliketwertles/crimson-moon/README.md

 -sb     sets boot animation

+-i      the init function, add `sudo crimsonMoon -i` to your ~/.bashrc for it to take effect

 ## Boot animations
 ### Existing examples
 there will be pre-made ones here once i make them